2022-09-06 10:19:44 • Filed to:

 When we work with images and pictures in our documents, we do not always need the original size.
 One reason why we usually resize images is to lower their size.
 A 5MB picture will take an entire page in Word.
-We need to resize it in order to fit the document and do not disrupt the flow of reading.
+We need to resize it to fit the document and do not disrupt the flow of reading.
 Today, we will learn how to resize a picture in Word so that it fits our needs.
-And this can be done with PDFelement to resize pictures in a PDF file as well.
+And this can be done with Wondershare PDFelement - PDF Editor to resize pictures in a PDF file as well.

 Resizing a picture in Word is very easy.
 If you want to stretch, shrink, or simply change the size of the picture, follow these steps:

 It is important to note that resizing WordArt object will only resize the box in which the WordArt is.
 The actual WordArt text behaves just like any other text in Word.
 If you need to resize the text in WordArt, select the text and change the font size in the Home tab of the ribbon.

 If you want to resize an image in Word to an exact height and width, follow these steps:

 Another option for how to resize a picture in Word is using percentages.
 If you want to resize to an exact proportion using percentages, follow these steps:

 Wondershare PDFelement - PDF Editor is an all in one PDF solution not only for personal needs but also for your business needs.
 If you want to resize PDF images, you can open the PDF file in PDFelement, then click the "Edit" button on the top-left corner, and click the image to get more settings on the right side.
 You can also drag the corner of the image to resize it as you want.
 Check more details about how to resize PDF images.

 Microsoft® Word is not the only software you can use to resize pictures.
 Nowadays, PDF has taken over Word as the most popular data file.
 PDF is much more versatile, as you can use it on different platforms, no matter the software.
 That makes PDF files much more transferable.
 And because of that, business professionals are more and more choosing PDF over Word.